xkeshav/pkg/README.md

 # alphabet

-A simple npm package which return array of english alphabets ( length of 26 )
+A simple npm package which return array of english alphabet in capital case.

 ## How to install